guapman/CV/generated/Konstantin_Alekseev_CV.md

 - Development lead of the VoIP and messaging platform team.
 - Implementation of microservice for data store, processing and analyzing of third-party medical smart devices and wearables.
 - Transition from internal media server to Zoom Video SDK as it was requirements from local regulator to use VoIP calls in UAE.
-- Stack: *Scala, Java, C++, Python, AI, RAG, LLM, RTMP, WebRTC, Cassandra, Postgres, AWS, Oracle, Docker*
+- Stack: *Scala, Java, C, C++, Python, AI, RAG, LLM, RTP, STUN, WebRTC, Cassandra, Postgres, AWS/OCI, Docker*

 ## Shamsa Tech (rebranded as iO Health in 2022), *Desktop Client Team Leader / Backend Developer*

 - Dec 2015 – June 2022
 - Dubai, UAE (Remote)
 - Developed a cross-platform desktop client for B2B messaging and video calls platform.
-- Implemented custom binary protocol with strong security and worked hard on complex modern UI that was developed in thought cooperation with design team.
+- Implementation of custom binary protocol with strong security.
 - I led the desktop client team and coordinated tasks using agile methodology.
 - Participated in backend development and API design.
-- Product was created from scratch and successfully finished.
+- Product was developed from scratch and successfully finished.
 Later it was acquired and now used as core in telehealth project.
-- Stack: *C++, Scala, Qt, RTP, WebRTC, gtest, OpenSSL, Janus Media Server*
+- Stack: *C, C++, Scala, Java, Qt, RTP, STUN, WebRTC, OpenSSL, Janus Media Server, Docker*

 ## NITA LLC, *Senior Software Developer*